 Additionally, research shows that vitamin E can enhance the immune response and help prevent several infectious diseases in humans.

 There is also ongoing research into the antiviral properties of vitamin C. Retrospective studies suggest that oral vitamin C in combination with antiviral treatment may reduce the recurrence of herpes simplex keratitis, a corneal infection resulting from HSV.

 Companies and websites that sell vitamin supplements include:

-Best vitamin D supplement: Pure Encapsulations D3 (Vegan) Liquid
+Best vitamin D supplement: Pure Encapsulations D3 (Vegan) Capsules

 - Pros: vitamin D can support the immune system, easy to take